-And there’s more: by this point I was almost up to the pair of them and I couldn’t hold back a bit of eye contact and a little smile.
-No words passed between us but in return, I got a five-year old’s knowing smile in return.
+And there’s more: by this point I was almost up to the pair of them and I couldn’t hold back another bit of eye contact and a little smile.
+No words passed between us but I got a five-year old’s knowing smile in return.

 If you don’t get the implications of that, I suggest you sit down with a bickie and have a think.

 photo - the keen eyed amongst you may recognise this photo as I have used it before.
 That is my mother and I, walking the wall quite some years ago.

 For more information and to follow Marc on other platforms head over to